TROG111/Recipes/README.md

 1) The first Programming Board will be used to upload the database.
 Link this PB (in the following order) to the 8 database databank, then to the menu databank.

 2) Copy the content of the Database.txt file in this repository and (using the rightclick/advanced/Paste Lua Code in game option for the PB) paste the content of the file into the first PB.
-Due to limitation in DU the code in this PB is not saved when you log out - but dont worry, we will only use this PB once during the database setup.

 3) Execute the code on this PB - it will take a minute or so to run completely (at the end it will list the databank and database IDs linked to the PB for you reference)